Krishx30/100-days-of-code/README.md

 - **Day 19**
   - Q37: Program to find the LCM of two numbers.
   - Q38: Program to find the sum of digits of a number.
+- **Day 20**
+  - Q39: Program to find the product of odd digits of a number.
+  - Q40: Program to find the 1’s complement of a binary number.